 The topography of the Ularring Hematite Project area is comprised of low ridges associated with the BIF units, striking in a general northwest - southeast direction, that rise up from the surrounding sandy plains.
-The range in elevation is approximately 120 m with the highest point at approximately 520 mRL.
+The range in elevation is approximately 120 m with the highest point at approximately 520 m above sea level.